celo-org/react-celo/readme.md

 #### Last connected account

-use-contractkit will remember a users last connected address when they navigate back to your DApp.
-This is a quality of life improvement that ensures than when a user refreshes their page, nothing in the UI should change other than potentially buttons being grayed out.
+use-contractkit will remember a users last connected address when they navigate back to or refresh your DApp.
+Ensure that when developing your DApp nothing changes nothing in the UI whether or not the user has a `kit.defaultAccount` property set.

 ```javascript
 import { useContractKit } from '@celo-tools/use-contractkit';